Apple supplier Foxconn freezes hiring at largest plant

-Foxconn, which runs a network of factories across the world's No. 2 economy that make products for tech companies from Hewlett Packard (HPQ.N) to Dell DELL.O, sought to pour cold water on a Financial Times report that it had imposed a hiring freeze while it slows production of Apple's latest smartphone.
+Foxconn runs a network of factories across the world's No. 2 economy that make products for tech companies from Hewlett Packard (HPQ.N) to Dell DELL.O.
+It sought to pour cold water on a Financial Times report that it had imposed a hiring freeze while it slows production of Apple's latest smartphone.

 "Due to an unprecedented rate of return of employees following the Chinese New Year holiday compared to years past, our company has decided to temporarily slow down our recruitment process," the company said in a statement.